testing-library/jest-dom/README.md

 toHaveAccessibleName(expectedAccessibleName?: string | RegExp)
 ```

-This allows to assert that an element is has the expected
+This allows you to assert that an element has the expected
 [accessible name](https://w3c.github.io/accname/).
 It is useful, for instance,
 to assert that form elements and buttons are properly labelled.